 No. While the kit is designed for C1D2 environments, hence the polycarbonate shield around the sensor and sight glass – it has not officially been certified as C1D2.
 The kit is NOT designed for C1D1 environments.
 We expect to have a C1D1/D2 solution by the end of 2020.
 Contact us to pre-order.
 Existing customers will be able to upgrade.

-Real-time molecular monitoring system to assist extraction operators in finding the extraction endpoint and optimizing their process
+Real-time molecular monitoring system to assist ethanol extraction operators in optimizing their extraction process